 2. Critically evaluate current clinical guidelines for a given disease

-3. Demonstrate an awareness of core professional skills required to support practice on Practice based learning 2 and 3.
+3. Demonstrate an awareness of core professional skills required to support nutrition and dietetic practice.

 Assessment will comprise: